Building materials helped spread Grenfell fire, US suit says

 “This fire originated and spread because of decisions made in the United States by United States corporations that prioritized profits over safety,” said attorney Robert Mongeluzzi, who is known for winning huge legal awards over deadly construction accidents.

 The Grenfell blaze started two years ago June 14 in an apartment refrigerator and raced up the side of the 24-story residential building.
-The building’s exterior cladding was made of highly flammable material that can’t be used in U.S. skyscrapers.
-The insulation was similarly combustible, according to the plaintiffs’ lawyers.
+The building’s exterior cladding was made of highly flammable material that can’t be used in U.S. skyscrapers, the plaintiffs lawyers said.
+The insulation was similarly combustible, they said.

 The suit names refrigerator maker Whirlpool, based in Benton Harbor, Michigan; Pittsburgh-based cladding manufacturer Arconic Inc.; and insulation maker Celotex, whose corporate parent, French manufacturer Saint-Gobain, has its U.S. headquarters in the Philadelphia suburbs.